-Many activities that take place on our premises remain suspended, some are meeting in other ways.
+Some external groups have resumed use of our premises, whilst others remain suspended or may be meeting in other ways.
 Please contact the leader of your group for the latest information.

 At this time, please consider the safety and health of yourself and others.
 The resources below may be helpful: